adamluckydo/ontology/3_Buddhism/Buddhism.md

 The Buddha put a massive amount of emphasis on the importance of cultivating wholesome qualities.
 The Noble Eightfold path (the last of the Four Noble Truths) is basically just a guide for acting ethically and with love.
 He specifically focused on four types of love:

 - Kindness: Love for all beings
-- Joy: Happiness about good things
+- Joy: Happiness about life's blessings
 - Compassion: Care directed towards suffering
 - Equanimity: Peace in the face of everything